wrynearson/wrynearson.github.io/_drafts/urban-sustainability.md

 - Urban sprawl

   - > It is illegal on 75 percent of the residential land in many American cities to build anything other than a detached single-family home. https://www.nytimes.com/interactive/2019/06/18/upshot/cities-across-america-question-single-family-zoning.html?action=click&module=Top%20Stories&pgtype=Homepage

+- People think they want it -> More people want bigger and more spread out homes with no walkability than denser living.
+[Pew Research](https://www.pewresearch.org/fact-tank/2021/08/26/more-americans-now-say-they-prefer-a-community-with-big-houses-even-if-local-amenities-are-farther-away/)

 - How to change it
   - Tell your politicians to prioritize public transit, bike infrastructure, sidewalks and other non-car focused infrastructure.